knusperkrone/RIPE-agents/water_esp2866/README.md

 Brings the RIPE protocoll to the nodemcu.

-Currently only watering is supportet
+Currently only watering is supported.

+The moisture data is fetched with an `Moisture Sensor v1.2`

 ## Development